Using the Application/Graphical User Interface (GUI)

 GUI config

-We can see this created four yaml files in our chosen output directory:
+We can see this created five yaml files in our chosen output directory:

 • Extractor_config_workflow_6465_V52.76.yaml: The configuration for the extractor code